TheUltDev/figma-to-react-native.docs/NOTES.md

       - It is recommended to use Variable fonts for the best font weight accuracy.
       - Font Strokes are not supported.

-    ## Varient Issues
+    ## Variant Issues
-      - Make sure there are no comflicting variants in a component set that share the exact name.
-Varient values must be unique combinations.
+      - Make sure there are no conflicting variants in a component set that share the exact name.
+Variant values must be unique combinations.
       - Only change styles between variants, do not remove layers.
 All variants MUST have the same layers and structure.
       - Do not overload component sets, prefer creating another component (you should NOT have 50 fucking variants)
-      - Do not make dark and light mode variants, use the fucking theme system god cavitt blessed us with.
+      - Do not make dark and light mode variants, use the fucking theme system god Cavitt blessed us with.
       - The max of 2 variant properties are supported on a component.
-      - The 'state' variant property is special and is used for handling press events, it should always be the last varient property.
+      - The 'state' variant property is special and is used for handling press events, it should always be the last variant property.
-        - Valide values for the state variant prop are:'Default', 'Hovered', 'Pressed', 'Focused', and 'Disabled'.
+        - Valid values for the state variant prop are:'Default', 'Hovered', 'Pressed', 'Focused', and 'Disabled'.

     ## Other Style Issues
       - If you encounter an issue with the component preview in the plugin not matching the Figma design, please provide a minimal reproducible Figma file and contact us on Discord.
 So we can fix the issue in a timely manner 😸

     ## Sync and MCP Issues
-      - If you encounter a problem with the desktop sync tool, MCP server, subscriptions, or website dashboard, please contact us on Discord for proirity support 😸
+      - If you encounter a problem with the desktop sync tool, MCP server, subscriptions, or website dashboard, please contact us on Discord for priority support 😸

 # Bug Notes
   1. Title Case Needed: